JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 ### Run your application on iOS

-If you haven't launched Xcode as part of the initial setup, do that before trying to run the iOS app.
+If you haven't launched Xcode as part of the initial setup, do that before running the iOS app.

 In IntelliJ IDEA, select **iosApp** in the list of run configurations, select a simulated device next to the run configuration, and click **Run**.